 While each of the mentioned airlines has direct flights from respective US cities to the Netherlands, you might get transit flights with stopovers for cheaper rates.

 However, some airlines have flights from limited US cities only.
-For example, the Norwegian only moves to the Netherlands from New York.
+For example, Norwegian Airlines only moves to the Netherlands from New York.
 Similarly, the TUI Netherlands only takes off from Miami and Orlando.

 Similarly, they let you compare price rates to book the cheapest flights from multiple options.